arorashu/cloud-understanding-kaggle/README.md

 ## Members
 - David Henderson
 ## Project Mission
 The goal of this project is to create an image processing program that can identify different kinds of clouds (fish, flower, gravel, and sugar).
+This product will be used to predict weather in a region and to see the change in clouds due to climate change.
+Unlike most cloud image processing products, this one will be able to identify types of clouds in a region rather than just cloud density.
 ## Link to Competition
 The competition web page is provided [Here] (https://www.kaggle.com/c/understanding_cloud_organization/data).
+## Target User(s)
+- Climate Change Researchers
+- Meteorologists
 ## User Stories
-- Used by researchers looking for change in clouds due to climate change.
-- Used by governments to track changes in the climate of their region.
+- I, the researcher, should be able to use this program to see the effects of climate change in a region.
+- I, the reasearcher, should be able to use this program to see what types of clouds are in a region.
-- Used by meterologists to study the types of clouds in a region or to predict weather in a region.
+- I, the researcher/meteorologists, should be able to use this program to predict weather in a region.
+## Testing/Design
+To test the product, the competition provides satellite (provided by NASA).
+The product should be able to analyze each of these images and identify the types of clouds present in the image and the density of these cloud types.